 We recognize researchers have very little time, and that’s why we want to help you.
 If your grant application has a section for preclinical studies, here are a few things we can do:

-As you complete the grant application, you will need to know how much to budget for the preclinical work.
-This is the time where you can gain valuable insights and input from scientists, quality assurance pros, and veterinary experts on what your preclinical process will look like.
-We usually provide estimates within 48 business hrs., but take into account third party services that we may need to get quotes for e.g. histopathology, clinical pathology, etc. This may elongate the timeline for the quote.
+As you complete the grant application, you will need to know how much to budget for the design and development and preclinical work.
+This is the time where you can gain valuable insights and input from engineers, scientists, quality assurance pros, and veterinary experts on what your device development and preclinical process will look like.
+We usually provide estimates within 48 business hrs., but take into account third-party services that we may need to get quotes for e.g. histopathology, clinical pathology, etc. This may elongate the timeline for the quote.
 The further away from application deadline your request is, the more thorough, and cost-efficient, the scope of work we provide can be.
 It’s easiest for us when a single pager scope of work containing the following is provided:

 While we can always try to provide estimates at short notice, we appreciate as much of a heads up as you can give us.